hoejsagerc/learning-golang/README.md

 </br>

-## Task 4 - Build a simple interpreter for a made up language
+## Task 4 - Build an interpreter for MonkeyLang

 This step is to build an interpreter for a madeup langage.
 The reason for this step is to have some sort of unified language which is made up, then to build the interpreter